clpires/covid-logistic/README.md

 # covid-logistic

-FORTRAN Code to fit a logistic function to a pandemic curve and compute time lag between infection and death
+FORTRAN Code to fit a logistic function to a pandemic curve and compute the time lag between infection and death

 Programs used to produce results in the paper ‘COVID-19 infection-to-death lag and lockdown-effect lag in Italy and Spain’ by Jorge Buescu, Henrique M. Oliveira and Carlos A. Pires.